Should I Get a Balance Transfer or Personal Loan?

 How do I get a personal loan?

 Personal loans are issued by banks, credit unions and online lenders.
-You can use a free LendingTree account to comparison shop for the loan that’s right for you and potentially receive offers from up to five different lenders.
+You can compare the best personal loan offers and determine the loan that’s right for you.
 If you want to comparison shop on your own, you can check with lenders to see if they’ll let you prequalify, which only uses a soft pull and won’t hurt your credit score.
 You’ll still have to deal with a hard pull if you actually apply — and potentially face a rejection even after prequalifying — but prequalification can help you get an idea of what your options may be.

 Things to watch out for